antoinejeannot/daidai/README.md

 ### Unit Testing Components

-When unit testing artifacts or predictors, you can manually inject dependencies:
+When unit testing assets or predictors, you can manually inject dependencies:

 ```python
 def test_text_classifier():